How to make web applications support multiple browser windows

 Multiple modes

-- ServiceWorker - If Shared Web Apps are intended to be PWA (Progressive Web Apps), then using this mode would be ideal, and it also supports the automatic graceful degradation to Shared-Tab mode.
+• ServiceWorker - Useful when Shared Web Apps are intended to be PWAs.
+It also supports automatic graceful degradation to Shared-Tab mode.

-- Browser extension - The browser extension allows a background thread, the server app of reactant-share can run in this background thread, and the UI can run in the client app.
+• Browser extension - Browser extensions provide a background thread where the reactant-share server app can run, while the UI runs in the client app.

-- Detached window - reactant-share allows sub-applications to run as Detached windows or to be quickly merged into a more complete application.
+• Detached window - reactant-share allows sub-applications to run as detached windows or be merged back into a larger application.

-- iframe - reactant-share allows each child application to run on an iframe.
+• iframe - reactant-share allows each child application to run in an iframe.

 Example repo: SharedWorker/Detached window/iframe